takearest118/recruit/questions_dev_en.md

 - Select one of following keyword why you are applying for the job
   * technical curiosity
   * developer fame
-  * working for famous company
+  * working for the company you are intersted in
   * jumping on a ‘Rocket’
-  * make tons of money
+  * better salary and working environment
   * experience in new area
   * (your choice)
 - Tell me about a situation when you aren’t able to complete you work.
 What happened?
 What did you learn from the situation and experience?